balrok/lamp-docker/Readme.md

 ## HowTo

-* Copy `./docker-compose-example.yml` to `./data/docker-compose-mysite.yml` and edit the file to your needs.
+* Copy `data-example` to `./data/` and edit the file to your needs.
-  * Whenever you add another webpage, you just copy the example.
+  * Whenever you add another webpage, you create a new docker-compose
 * Copy `env.example` to `.env` and adjust the values there
 * Afterwards run `source env.sh` and you have the command `dlamp` in place for `docker-compose`.
   * now you can run, e.g., `dlamp up -d`